AlejandroAndarcia/MATLAB-Implementation-of-the-Dirac-Bergmann-Algorithm/README.md

 - **`guide.pdf`** — User guide describing the main functions, inputs/outputs, and usage tips.
 - **`examples.mlx`** — MATLAB Live Script showcasing worked examples, from simple toy models to systems with gauge fixing.

+---

+## Cite

+If this code helps your research, please cite this repository (and optionally the accompanying guide).

+---

+## Contributing, questions, and feedback

+Contributions are welcome!

+**Contact:** If you have any doubts about the program, need help reproducing results, or want to propose improvements, please contact me.
+Any suggestion or bug report is appreciated and helps improve the code.

+---

+### Disclaimer

+This toolkit performs symbolic manipulations and may produce large expressions; consider simplifying or providing problem-specific gauges/Hamiltonians when expressions become unwieldy.
+Always verify results for your particular model.